-Short Summary: SB 1155 would, for a period of one year after leaving office, prohibit the head of a state administrative agency from lobbying the Legislature or a state administrative agency for compensation.
+Short Summary: SB 1155 would, for a period of one year after leaving office, prohibit an elected state officer or appointed official from lobbying the Legislature or a state administrative agency for compensation.

 Existing law; one-year ban: Existing law prohibits certain officials, for one year after leaving state service, from representing any other person by appearing before or communicating with, for compensation, their former agency in an attempt to influence agency decisions that involve the making of general rules (such as regulations or legislation), or to influence certain proceedings involving a permit, license, contract, or transaction involving the sale or purchase of property or goods.